TrellixVulnTeam/swahilipython_SCMU/Doc/howto/instrumentation.rst

 For a `--enable-shared` build of CPython, the markers are contained within the libpython shared library, and the probe's dotted path needs to reflect this.
-For example, this line from the above example:
+For example, this line kutoka the above example:

 .. code-block:: none